At Suhre & Associates, LLC, we believe that everyone is entitled to their rights, and those rights should be defended to protect their future.

 Revocation of Driving Privileges

 A DUI/OVI offender stands a good chance of having his or her license suspended.
 Even if the court does not take this action, some states give the Department of Motor Vehicles latitude to do so.
+In Ohio a first offender faces 6 months to a 3 year license suspension, a second offender faces 1-5 years, and a third offender faces 2-10 years.

 The idea of a license suspension is to ensure the offender does not get back behind the wheel of a car and onto the road.
 To this end, some states take additional steps, which may include confiscating the automobile or canceling the car’s registration, temporarily or permanently.
 Alternatively, the state may mandate that an ignition interlock device be installed in the offender’s car.
 This device requires the driver to blow into a handheld alcohol sensor attached to the car’s ignition.
 If the device measures BAC above a preset level (usually 0.02 to 0.04 percent), the car won’t start.
 Offenders ordered to install ignition interlock devices are responsible for all associated costs—installation, monthly fees, and removal.